Learn what works and what doesn't, from bookkeepers and accountants who have been there.

-A blog, Facebook Groups, and social media business pages can all be great places to share accounting and bookkeeping knowledge and tips for potential clients, says Sal Rezai, CPB, and Expert Cloud Bookkeeper at Accounting By Sal.
+A blog, a Facebook Group, and/or a social media business page can all be great places to share accounting and bookkeeping knowledge and tips for potential clients, says Sal Rezai, CPB, and Expert Cloud Bookkeeper at Accounting By Sal.
 New clients have sought Sal out based on social media and Google My Business posts.
+Why?
 “Most importantly, I have engaged with group members and showcased my knowledge by answering their questions.”

 The great thing about blogs and social media is that while it takes time and consistency, it’s absolutely free and in your control.
 You don’t need to get a publisher’s attention or have anyone’s permission to become a thought leader.

-A wide variety of people run successful accounting and bookkeeping businesses.
-For bookkeeping, in particular, the barrier to entry is low.
-Meaning you don’t need a specific degree or background to become a bookkeeper, just the skills to help your clients.
-But that low barrier also means it’s worthwhile to set yourself apart from others in the eyes of your prospects.
+As an accountant or bookkeeper, you’ve got plenty of competition.
+For bookkeeping, in particular, the barrier for entry is low.
+Because you don’t need a specific degree or background to become a bookkeeper, it can be harder for you to set yourself apart from others in the eyes of your prospects.

 A great way to do this is to become certified with your accounting software and join a partner program.
 Most accounting software tools offer training and certification, which can give your clients confidence that you know your stuff.

 Some programs, like the FreshBooks Accounting Partner Program, also provide free tools to help you get new clients.
 FreshBooks Accounting Partners have the opportunity to be included in a directory where business owners can find or be matched with FreshBooks-certified accounting professionals.
 Partners also have access to an online community, where likeminded professionals share tips and leads, incentivized by referral bonuses.